Adrian Fontes on hacking of website, cybersecurity measures

 Adrian Fontes (D), Arizona’s Secretary of State, joined “Arizona Horizon” to address voter concerns over the hack and to explain his plans to address cybersecurity needs going forward.

-The candidate portal has been modified to block future attempts.
-Other aspects of the website were not affected, such as the statewide voter registration database, the address confidentiality program to protect victims of domestic violence and the E-Qual system, where candidates can collect signatures and receive seed money to qualify for public campaign finance.
+The candidate portal has now been modified to block future attempts.
+Secretary Fontes also emphasized other aspects of the website were not affected, such as the statewide voter registration database, the confidentiality program to protect victims of domestic violence and the E-Qual system, where candidates can collect signatures and receive seed money to qualify for public campaign finance.

 Secretary Fontes’ office alerted federal officials when they discovered the breach.
-Notably absent from the list of contacts was the federal Cybersecurity and Infrastructure Security Agency (CISA).
-In a statement, Fontes said he had lost confidence in the agency since the Trump Administration took office, and he contended the agency has been “politicized and weakened by the current administration.”
+Notably absent from the list of contacts was the federal Cybersecurity and Infrastructure Security Agency (CISA), as Secretary Fontes said the agency had become uncommunicative since the start of the new administration.

 Adrian Fontes (D), Arizona's Secretary of State